Ready to learn the way of the mushroom? Here’s a How-To for growing mushrooms in buckets at your place! Plus a beginner’s guide to fungi ID.

 As with any wild food, ID is crucial.
 Learn, read, ask, learn.
 Don’t ever eat a mushroom that you are not absolutely sure is an edible species.

-Here’s a video lesson from our Permaculture Living course on all things mushroom, to lead you through the basics… plus a How-To on bucket cultivation.
+Here’s a video lesson on all things mushroom, to lead you through the basics… plus a How-To on bucket cultivation.

 Mushroom Growing & Gathering – a How-To…

 Ok then… does this sound like something you’d like to do?
 Great!
 We’ve created a foraging guide and a DIY bucket cultivation guide for you, to get you started…

 Cultivating mushrooms at home